This lovely Apricot and Almond Tart is made with summer apricots and a decadent frangipane and custard filling.

 - Bring to a simmer.
 Remove from heat.

-- Gradually whisk milk mixture into yolk mixture.
-Return saucepan to heat.
+- Gradually and slowly, whisk hot milk mixture into yolk mixture.
+Return the mixture to the saucepan.

 - Whisk over medium heat until custard thickens and boils, about 2 minutes.